 The OSSKI participates in the following environment monitoring systems and operates their central database:

-As per governmental decree No. 275/2002.
+As per governmental decree 489/2015.
 (XII.
-21.) the main duties of the National Environmental Radiological Monitoring System (OKSER) is the collection of countrywide monitoring results of environmental radiation terms and measureable radioactive matter concentrations that define the population’s natural and artificial radiation strain.
+30.) the main duties of the National Environmental Radiation Protection Monitoring System (OKSER) is the collection of countrywide monitoring results of environmental radiation terms and measureable radioactive matter concentrations that define the population’s natural and artificial radiation strain.
 Furthermore information of the public on the aforementioned activities, the publication of monitoring results every year and the preparation of national monitoring data in order to prepare a briefing for the European Commission.

-Various administration branches and certain special institutions – shortly, members of OKSER- participate in OKSER’s activities.
+Various administration branches and certain special institutions – shortly, members of OKSER– participate in OKSER’s activities.
 These activities are managed by OKSER’s Specialised Committee (OKSER SZB).
 The central on-line collection of the results of monitoring undertaken by the network members’ separate radiological environmental survey systems, and OKSER’s administrative branches duties is managed by OKSER’s Information Centre (OKSER IK) at the OSSKI base.